longitudinal-data-analysis-prac-2024/team-2-proj/README.md

 **Participants**

-Four hundred children were recruited from the National Evaluation of Sure Start's cross-sectional study.
+Intitially, 400 children were recruited from the National Evaluation of Sure Start's cross-sectional study.
 Children were first seen at the age of 3, and followed up at the age of 8 to 10.
+Due to dropout and missing data collection, 88 participants were excluded during data analysis, the actual sample size involved 312 participants.

 Children were recruited based on their experiences of harsh and non-supportive parenting at age 3.
 Harsh discipline was measured with 9 items from the parent-Child Conflict Tactics Scale (Straus et al., 1998).
 Supporting parenting was assessed using the eight questions on the Responsive Parenting subscale from the Home Observation for Measurement of the Environment (HOME; Caldwell & Bradley, 1984).
 To determine the parenting styles the children experienced, the sample was divided into two groups: high risk families were selected if they were in the top tercile of the harsh parenting variable and the bottom half of the responsivity / supportive parenting variable; low risk families were selected if they were in the bottom tercile of the harsh discipline variable and the top half of the responsivity variable.
 Families who were selected from the middle tercile of both variables were categorised as moderate risk families, and this kind of families was combined with low risk families for analyses.

 **Measure**